Neobroker Bitpanda raises $170M at a $1.2B valuation to take its trading platform beyond crypto – TechCrunch

 KPIs like revenue and customer numbers “have been roughly 10x,” Klanschek said, with the platform adding some 700,000 users between then and now.

 Bitpanda’s growth and enthusiasm taps into a much bigger trend in the world of trading.
-One of the byproducts of the Covid-19 pandemic has been consumers becoming more engaged in their own personal finance.
+One of the byproducts of the COVID-19 pandemic has been consumers becoming more engaged in their own personal finance.

-With interest rates down, professional futures less certain for some, a plethora of apps out there to do more with your money, a whole new set of investing classes thanks to cryptocurrency, and (last but not least) the juggernaut that is social media to help concepts go viral, people are dabbling in a wider range of activities, some having never done more than simply keep their money in a bank account before, and shuffling off a bit of money to their 401k’s or other pension funds.
+With interest rates down, professional futures less certain for some, a plethora of apps out there to do more with your money, a whole new set of investing classes thanks to cryptocurrency and (last but not least) the juggernaut that is social media to help concepts go viral, people are dabbling in a wider range of activities, some having never done more than simply keep their money in a bank account before, and shuffling off a bit of money to their 401(k)s or other pension funds.

 Bitpanda made a decision last year to start to get more aggressive in its own fundraising to ride that wave.

 “We are profitable, and we have been for four years, but in September we changed strategy and wanted to become ‘the’ investment platform for all of Europe,” Demuth said.
 “We needed more partners and more capital to get more top talent and this is why we did the Series A last year.
-Then over the past two months, we talked to our investors and said what do you think, it seems like there is some momentum.
-They said ‘we are in.”
+Then over the past two months, we talked to our investors and said ‘what do you think, it seems like there is some momentum’.
+They said ‘we are in.
 No roadshow needed, we will help you.
-We will call our contacts and they’ll join, too.”
+We will call our contacts and they’ll join, too’.”

 There has been a huge wave of hype around crypto, although in the wider sense it’s still primarily an adopter phenomenon, far from being a mainstream investment, with most people having no idea how it works.
-Ironically, this is not that dissimilar to much of the stock market for most people although the difference these days is that apps like Robinhood, Square Cash and Bitpanda are making it easier to engage with crypto and other trading by lowering the barrier to entry, both in terms of actually putting money into the system, and also by making it possible to get engaged with only a small amount of money.
+Ironically, this is not that dissimilar to much of the stock market for most people, although the difference these days is that apps like Robinhood, Square Cash and Bitpanda are making it easier to engage with crypto and other trading by lowering the barrier to entry, both in terms of actually putting money into the system, and also by making it possible to get engaged with only a small amount of money.

 Whether cryptocurrency bears out in the longer term, it’s likely that the democratization will stay and become a part of the bigger process of how people manage their own money, if not by gambling all-in, then at least by creating a little diversification for themselves.